Harkame/google-images-downloader/README.md

 downloader.quiet = True  # Disable progression messages

 downloader.download("fish")  # Quiet download

+downloader.driver.close() # Do not forget to close the driver
 ```

 #### Specify browser to use for web scraping